daniel-grumberg/turtle-graphics/clock-lesson-001.md

 1. Get familiar with the turtle environment
 2. Design a simple sequence of instructions
 3. Express a simple sequence using Python
+4. Gain familiarity with simple arithemetic and turtle commands in Python

 ## Motivation